 To many business owners, digital marketing is a foreign concept.
 With so much time spent building your business and trying to acquire new clients/customers, who has the time to learn and understand every area of digital.

 Many rely solely on a Facebook page, inviting all their friends to follow the page in hopes that this will help them reach new people.
 Unfortunately, in today’s digital market, the social noise is very loud and hard to cut through.
 Thankfully, Google has created the ability for your brand to be found with Google My Business (GMB).

 One of the many benefits of Google My Business is that no matter the size of your company, people can find you in the Search Engine Results Page (SERP).

-I’m going to walk you through 5 simple reasons that GMB is a great introduction to digital marketing for business owners and how it can help you grow your business and connect with potential customers.
+I’m going to walk you through 5 simple reasons that GMB is a great introduction to digital marketing for business owners and how it can help you grow your business, improve your SEO and connect with potential customers.